danwalterlink/vault/dnd.brew.mechanics.md

 - dc check to cast, fail to make less effective

 ![[Martial|dendron://dnd/dnd.brew.martial]]

 ## trait: luck
-if multiple dice in the same roll show the same face, you add one of these dice to your dice . luck to the bold: legerdemain skill contest: you appropriate the dice and store it for a rainy day.
-Swap either the number or size of a dice roll with your stored dice.
+if multiple dice in the same roll show the same face, you may add a copy one of these dice to your lucky dice pool. create your own luck: legerdemain skill contest: you appropriate the dice instead and store it for a rainy day.
+Swap either the result or size of a dice roll with your stored dice before or after, respectively.

 ## resources
 modifiers can be converted to dice.